Codecademy/docs/content/general/concepts/Yukihiro_Matsumoto/Yukihiro_Matsumoto.md

 ---
 Title: 'Yukihiro Matsumoto'
-Description: 'Yukihiro Matsumoto a.k.a one of the open source evangelists of Japan, is a Japanese Software Programmer and Computer Scientist widely known for his work as the chief designer of Ruby.
-Matz blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form Ruby, a language of careful balance.
+Description: 'Yukihiro Matsumoto is a Japanese software programmer and computer scientist widely known as the chief designer of the Ruby programming language.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'